Street names

 The Lippbach is the third source river of the Werse.
 Around 1439 its upper course was called Spechtesbecke, around 1695 Spechtsbecke.
 The meadow and pasture area through which it flows in its upper course was still called Spechtskamp in 1957.
 The name Lippbach, which was not yet known at the end of the 18th century, refers to the old Lippweg, which led over the Lippberg and created the connection to Lippstadt.

-Named after the stream of the same name that flows into the Westteich.
-The cadastral map of 1831 calls the path "Am Rüren Kolchsgang" or "Rürenkolksgang".
-Rüeren or ruoren means to move violently, Kolk is the waterhole.
-Presumably it was a once vigorously swirling stream, which in dialectal simplification became Rüenkolk (Hundekolk).
+Named after the stream of the same name, which flows into the Westteich.
+The cadastral map from 1831 calls the path "Am Rüren Kolchsgang" or "Rürenkolksgang".
+Rüeren or ruoren means to move violently, Kolk is the water hole.
+It was presumably a once vigorously swirling stream, which in dialectal simplification became Rüenkolk (Hundekolk).

 An der Christuskirche